All Episodes

 We need this process to continue.

-Sarah Palin's got that godlike Obama echo now when she appears from Alaska.
+Sarah Palin's got that godlike Obama echo.

 Sarah Palin speaking on Fox.

-So she didn't endorse Newt, but but she said if she was a South Carolinian, she would vote for Newt to keep this going.
+So she didn't endorse Newt, but she said if she was a South Carolinian, she would vote for Newt to keep this going.

 Can Newt Gingrich make a comeback here?